-2023 Annual Incentive Compensation Program.
-In the first quarter of 2023, the Committee approved the general framework and certain components of the Company's 2023 annual incentive compensation program.
+2024 Annual Incentive Compensation Program.
+In the first quarter of 2024, the Committee approved the general framework and certain components of the Company's 2024 annual incentive compensation program.

-For 2023, the Committee approved an annual incentive program consistent with the Company's pre-pandemic annual incentive compensation programs.
-In March 2023, the Committee approved performance metric targets based on the following financial and strategic objectives for our executive officers:
+In February 2024, the Committee approved performance metric targets based on the following financial and strategic objectives for our executive officers:

-- Financial Objective (weighted 75%): Adjusted EBITDA - Strategic Objective (weighted 25%): Global Net Room Growth
+- · Financial Objective (weighted 75%): Adjusted EBITDA - Strategic Objective (weighted 25%): Global Net Room Growth

-We used adjusted EBITDA to incentivize our executives to achieve near -term earnings growth and enhance stockholder value.
+We used adjusted EBITDA to incentivize our executives to achieve near-term earnings growth and enhance stockholder value.
 Under our annual incentive compensation program, EBITDA may be adjusted to exclude certain items which in our view do not necessarily reflect ongoing performance - such as transaction costs and the effects of hyperinflation - the categories of which are specified at the outset of the performance period.
-For 2023, the adjusted EBITDA target was set at \$655 million and was to be measured at December 31, 2023 for the preceding twelve-month period.
-The pre-established performance tiers ranged from 97% up to 102.4% of the adjusted EBITDA target, with corresponding payout levels ranging, respectively, from 25% of the target award opportunity up to a maximum of 150% of the target award opportunity.
-Performance achievement below 97% of the adjusted EBITDA target would result in no payout for this portion of the award.
+For 2024, the adjusted EBITDA target was set at \$690 million and was to be measured at December 31, 2024 for the preceding twelve-month period.
+The pre-established performance tiers ranged from 98% up to 102.6% of the adjusted EBITDA target, with corresponding payout levels ranging, respectively, from 25% of the target award opportunity up to a maximum of 150% of the target award opportunity.
+Performance achievement below 98% of the adjusted EBITDA target would result in no payout for this portion of the award.
 Payout level is interpolated where performance under this particular performance metric is achieved between the specified performance tiers subject to the 150% maximum.

 We used Global Net Room Growth to provide a specific incentive for our senior executive team to achieve a core strategic goal that drives long-term value creation.
-For 2023, the Global Net Room Growth target was 3.00%.
-The pre-established performance tiers correspond to fixed Global Net Room Growth goals of 1.50% up to a maximum Global Net Room Growth target of 3.50%, with corresponding payout gates of 25% of the target award opportunity and a maximum payout of 150% of the target award opportunity, respectively, with performance achievement below 1.50% Global Net Room Growth resulting in no payout for this portion of the award.
+For 2024, the Global Net Room Growth target was 3.00%.
+The pre-established performance tiers correspond to fixed Global Net Room Growth goals of 2.25% up to a maximum Global Net Room Growth target of 4.0%, with corresponding payout gates of 25% of the target award opportunity and a maximum payout of 150% of the target award opportunity, respectively, with performance achievement below 2.25% Global Net Room Growth resulting in no payout for this portion of the award.

-In February 2023, based upon its review of peer group and general industry data provided by our compensation consultant and in consideration of the competitive labor market, the Committee also approved increases to each named executive officer's target award opportunity under the annual incentive compensation program as follows: Mr. Ballotti, from 150% to 160%; Ms. Allen, from 75% to 100%; and Mr. Cash, Mr. Strickland and Ms. Melancon, from 75% to 85%.
-These target award opportunities were effective February 13, 2023 for the 2023 annual incentive compensation program; the target award opportunities remained the same as under the 2022 annual incentive compensation program through February 12, 2023.
+In November 2023, based upon its review of peer group and general industry data provided by our compensation consultant and in consideration of the competitive labor market, the Committee approved an increase to the target award opportunity under the annual incentive compensation program for Mr. Ballotti from 160% to 175%.
+In February 2024, based upon its review of peer group and general industry data provided by our compensation consultant and in consideration of the competitive labor market, the Committee approved an increase to the target award opportunity under the annual incentive compensation program for Mr. Cash from 85% to 100%.
+In April 2024, in consideration of his promotion to Chief Commercial Officer and the expanded scope of his role, Mr. Strickland's target award opportunity under the annual incentive compensation program was increased from 85% to 100%.
+These target award opportunities were effective January 1, 2024 for Mr. Ballotti, February 10, 2024 for Mr. Cash and April 12, 2024 for Mr. Strickland for the 2024 annual incentive compensation program.
+For Mr. Cash and Mr. Strickland, their respective target award opportunities remained the same as under the 2023 annual incentive compensation program through February 10, 2024 and April 12, 2024, respectively.